ydkb/ydkb.github.io/help/en/ble-series/use-ble.md

 - [Android pairing](en/ble-series/pairing-android.md)
 - [Niz dongle pairing](en/ble-series/pairing-niz-dongle.md)

-In the future use, if you encounter connection problems, you can troubleshoot the problem according to [BLE Series Troubleshooting Guide](ble-series/troubleshooting.md).
+In the future use, if you encounter connection problems, you can visit [BLE Troubleshooting](ble-series/troubleshooting.md).

 ## Bluetooth function keys

-Earlier, we talked about pairing.
-Here talk about some settings of BLE series.

-The main function setting for BLE series can be found in **LEDs & Functions**.
-It shows the function description when the mouse is pointing one.
-Set your wanted functions to your keymap.
-Some functions have default shortcut keys, which can be used without setting. (see: __[[en:magic-commands|Default command keys]]__)
+The Bluetooth function setting keys are in `LEDs & Functions`.

 ![|400](assets/use-ble-01.png)

-From left to right, there are some that may not be listed here, and they will be explained separately.
+In addition to the ones in the above picture, there are also those added with the later firmware update.
+There are a total of the following:
   1. Bluetooth/USB switch
   2. Set up Bluetooth to be discoverable
   3. Set Bluetooth undiscoverable
   4. Clear all paired devices on the keyboard
   5. Lock Mode

-## Switch between Bluetooth and USB

-Short keys **LShift+RShift+U**

-USB and Bluetooth can be connected to different computers.
-The keyboard is always in Bluetooth mode when the USB cable is not plugged in.
-When the keyboard is plugged into USB, it will automatically switch to USB mode.
-When the keyboard is plugged with a USB cable, you can switch between Bluetooth and USB, you can set a key yourself, or use **LShift+RShift+U**.

-In addition, switching between multiple paired Bluetooth devices is not supported.

-If multiple Bluetooth devices are paired, to switch from A to B, assuming A is currently connected, you need to turn off A's Bluetooth and turn on B's Bluetooth.
-This is limited by the module's own firmware that does not support active switching.
+  6. Bluetooth function switch
+  7. Switch to another bluetooth device

 ## Bluetooth name modification